 - University of Michigan doctoral degree recipients are not eligible for this fellowship.

-- Fellows must physically reside in the University of Michigan vicinity during the academic year and actively participate in the events and the intellectual life of the center.
+- The fellowship appointment begins in September 2024 and concludes in August 2026.
+Fellows must physically reside in the University of Michigan vicinity during the academic year and actively participate in the events and the intellectual life of the Center.